 Along with the demand for development exit loans and larger bridging loans, we have noticed rising interest in commercial real estate.
 In 2020, clients looked to convert commercial units into residential properties, when the pandemic first took hold.
 Now, investors are considering purchasing commercial assets to either rent or refurbish and sell on.
 This holds positive undertones for the future of the commercial property market.

 Fast, flexible bridging loans can help property investors in both the residential and commercial markets.
 We have dedicated funding lines to fund large loans projects, such as buying commercial property.
-To find out more about how we can help, you can see some of our past commercial case studies here.
+To find out more about how we can help, read some of our past commercial case studies.

 You can also visit our bridging hub for more information about the bridging loans we offer.